Dominus-Draconis/Robotics-Help/Notebook-and-Interview/README.md

 Write down a design statement about what the goal of your robot is such as:
 >Design, build, and compete with a robot that can [your goals] in the vex game […]

-Also list strategies, this can include simple things such as being able to score pints or complex strategies such as defensive ones or the order in which you want to score points.
+Also list strategies, this can include simple things such as being able to score points or complex strategies such as defensive ones or the order in which you want to score points.
 These strategies also function as goals about what you want your robot to do in more specific terms.

-## Topic 2: Brainstorm and diagram or prototype solutions
+## Topic 2 Brainstorm and diagram or prototype solutions

 | Topic | Expert (4-5) | Proficient (2-3) | Emerging (0-1) |
 | ----- | ------------ | ---------------- | ---------------|